mahshadarshi/GuessTheNumber/README.md

 # GuessTheNumber

-This is a simple number guessing game where the user has to guess a random number between 1 and 100.
+This is a number guessing game where the user has to guess a random number between 1 and 100.
 The game also calculates the time it takes the user to find the correct answer.
 A sound effect is played when the user wins.

 ## Getting Started